New emperor opens Japan's Diet, now wheelchair accessible | New Country 923

 New emperor opens Japan’s Diet, now wheelchair accessible

-TOKYO (AP) — Japan’s Diet has convened after elections and a renovation at the upper house to improve its accessibility for two new lawmakers who use wheelchairs.
+TOKYO (AP) — Japan’s Diet convened Thursday after elections and a renovation at the upper house to improve its accessibility for two new lawmakers who use wheelchairs.

-For the new session of parliament beginning Thursday, Emperor Naruhito is to deliver his first opening speech since ascending to the Chrysanthemum Throne on May 1.
+For the new session of parliament, Emperor Naruhito is to deliver his first opening speech since ascending to the Chrysanthemum Throne on May 1.
 The session ends next week before a fuller session reopens in the autumn.

 Prime Minister Shinzo Abe’s ruling bloc secured a majority in the July 21 elections but fell short of the two-thirds threshold in the house needed to reach his long-cherished goal of amending the constitution.